JasonEb/tech-documentation/seeding-mern/readme.md

-# Introduction
+---
+title: Seeding MongoDB Atlas with Nested References
+---
 Seeding is the process of creating systemic dummy data within a database, typically for testing purposes.
 A database filled wth data is great for interacting with data models and testing between 100s or 100000s of records.
 MongoDB is a NoSQL database, and relies on a "collection of documents" model to organize data.

-There are primarily two approaches when it comes to related models in MongoDB and Mongoose: `embedded Documents` and `nested reference`.
+There are two approaches when it comes to connecting and relating models in MongoDB and Mongoose: `embedded Documents` and `nested references`.
 Inserting data with nested references will be the focus of this article.
 Embedded documents allows related documents to be saved at the same time as parent.
 However a nested reference is a design approach that allows a child object to not be as coupled to the parent.
 In the case of a `User` and `Post` object, a Post object with a nested reference allows the Post collection to be more indepedent of the User collection, while preserving it's relationship.

 The issue with seeding is respecting the MongoDB behavior when interacting with the database.
-MongoDB's designs it's [bulk writing API](https://docs.mongodb.com/manual/core/bulk-write-operations/) with one collection in mind, so seeding collections with nested references will require a coordinated approach.
+MongoDB's designs it's [bulk writing API](https://docs.mongodb.com/manual/core/bulk-write-operations/) with one collection in mind, so seeding collections with nested references will require a more coordinated approach.

-## Main Technologies

-- node.js, express, Mongodb, mongoose

 ### Project Data Models